-The 10 “worst of the worst” food additives to avoid
+Avoid this “worst of the worst” food additives

 What it is: MSG is an amino acid used as a flavor-enhancer in processed foods (one of the most common food additives).

-It’s Found In: Processed foods like salad dressings, low-fat yogurt, canned meats, frozen entrees, potato chips, canned soups (including Campbell’s Condensed Chicken Noodle Soup), and flavored crackers (like Wheat Thins, Cheez-Its and Triscuits).
+Found in: Processed foods such as salad dressings, low-fat yogurt, canned meats, frozen entrees, potato chips, canned soups and flavored crackers.

 What it is: One of the most widely-used artificial sweeteners.

-Why It’s Bad: Like MSG, aspartame is an excitotoxin.
-It also is believed to be carcinogenic, and produces neurotoxic effects such as headaches, dizziness, blurry vision, and gastrointestinal disturbances.
+Why it’s bad: Like MSG, aspartame is an excitotoxin.
+It may be carcinogenic, and in some folks can trigger headaches, dizziness, blurry vision and gastrointestinal disturbances.

-Aspartame contains 10-percent methanol, which is shown to be broken down by the body into the toxic by-products formic acid and formaldehyde.
-Formaldehyde is considered to be a potent nerve toxin and carcinogen, which may explain why aspartame accounts for more reports to the FDA of adverse reactions than all other foods and food additives combined.
+Aspartame is 10-percent methanol, which is broken down by the body into the toxic by-products formic acid and formaldehyde.
+Formaldehyde is a potent nerve toxin and carcinogen, which may explain why aspartame accounts for more reports to the FDA of adverse reactions than all other foods and food additives combined.

 AKA: NutraSweet, Equal, Canderel, Spoonful, Natrataste, AminoSweet, plus others.

-It’s Found In: Over 6,000 products contain it, including diet and sugar-free sodas and drinks, sugar-free chewing gum, yogurt, breath mints, instant breakfasts, frozen desserts, juice beverages, and gelatins.
+Found in: Over 6,000 products contain it, including diet and sugar-free sodas and drinks, sugar-free chewing gum, yogurt, breath mints, instant breakfasts, frozen desserts, juice beverages and gelatins.

-What it is: This is a highly-refined sweetener in which corn starch is separated from the corn kernel.
+What it is: A highly-refined sweetener produced by separating corn starch from the corn kernel.
 The corn starch is then converted into corn syrup through a process called acid hydrolysis.

-High Fructose Corn Syrup also is a major contributor to cardiovascular disease, arthritis, insulin resistance, and elevated triglycerides and raised LDL cholesterol.
-In 2009, the Environmental Health Journal reported that a study conducted by the Institute for Agriculture and Trade Policy found mercury in 9 of 20 samples of commercial HFCS.
-The HFCS came from 3 different manufacturers including popular brands such as Quaker, Hunts, Kraft, Yoplait, Nutri-Grain, and Smuckers.
-Mercury is a heavy metal and is considered a potent brain toxin.
-The presence of mercury-contaminated caustic soda in the production of HFCS is common.
+The Institute for Agriculture and Trade Policy found mercury in nine of 20 samples of commercial HFCS.
+The samples came from three different manufacturers including popular brands such as Quaker, Hunts, Kraft, Yoplait, Nutri-Grain, and Smuckers.
+Mercury is a heavy metal and potent brain toxin.

-What it is: This highly-processed sweetener is derived from the agave (cactus) plant.
+What it is: This highly-processed sweetener is extracted from the agave (cactus) plant.
 Most agave sold in the US comes from Mexico.

-Why It’s Bad: Many consumers believe agave syrup is a healthful sweetener, but it’s anything but.
-Agave nectar contains the highest amount of fructose (55-97%) among all the commercial sweeteners, including HFCS (which averages 55% fructose).
+Why it’s bad: Many consumers believe agave syrup is a healthy sweetener, but it’s far from it.
+Agave nectar contains the highest amount of fructose (55-97 percent) among all the commercial sweeteners, including HFCS (which averages 55 percent fructose).

-Fructose has been shown to increase insulin resistance, the precursor to Type 2 diabetes.
-It is mainly broken down in the liver and then converted to fat.
-Excessive fructose, when consumed in quantities greater than 25 grams a day, has been shown to elevate uric acid levels, which causes chronic, low level inflammation throughout the body.
-It is also a main cause of fatty liver disease.
+Concentrated fructose increases insulin resistance, the precursor to type 2 diabetes.
+It’s mainly broken down in the liver and then converted to fat.
+Excessive fructose, when consumed in quantities greater than 25 grams a day, elevates uric acid levels.
+This causes chronic, low level inflammation throughout the body and is a main cause of fatty liver disease.

-Fructose consumption also leads to weight gain, elevated blood sugar and triglycerides, plus high blood pressure.
+Fructose leads to weight gain, elevated blood sugar and triglycerides, and high blood pressure.

-It’s Found In: Ice cream, energy bars and cereals, ketchup and other sauces.
+Found in: Ice cream, energy bars, cereals, ketchup and other sauces.
 Agave is also sold as a stand-alone sweetener.

 What it is: If your food isn’t naturally colorful, these additives tint them much like the dyes that color clothing.

-Why It’s Bad: Artificial food dyes were originally synthesized from coal tar — and now they are derived from petroleum.
-They have long been controversial, and are one of the most widely used additives in food products today.
+Why it’s bad: Artificial food dyes are made using petroleum.
+They’ve long been controversial, and are one of the most widely used additives in food products today.
 Many dyes have been banned because of their adverse effects on laboratory animals.
 Studies have confirmed that nine dyes currently approved for use in the US raise the following health concerns.

-A large-scale British government study (published in 2007in the UK medical journal Lancet) found that a variety of common food dyes, as well as the preservative sodium benzoate, increased hyperactivity and decreased the attention spans of children.
-These additives were shown to adversely affect children with attention-deficit hyperactivity disorder (ADHD), along with children having no prior history of behavior problems.
+A large-scale British government study published in the journal Lancet found that a variety of common food dyes, as well as the preservative sodium benzoate, were associated with hyperactivity and decreased the attention spans of children.
+The additives had adverse effects on both children with attention-deficit hyperactivity disorder (ADHD) and those with no prior history of behavior problems.

-The European Union (EU) has put labeling regulations in place to inform consumers of the health risks, but the US has failed to follow suit.
+The European Union (EU) has put labeling regulations in place to inform consumers of the health risks, but the US has not.

 AKA: Caramel color, FD&C Blue #1, Brilliant Blue FCF, Bright blue, Blue # 2, Ingtotine, Royal Blue, Red Number 3, Erythrosine, FD&C Red No.40, Allura Red AC, Yellow 5 and 6, FD&C Green Number 3, Fast Green, Sea Green, to name a few.

-It’s Found In: Beverages, candy, baked goods, cereal, energy bars, puddings, jams, bread, macaroni and cheese, deli meat, frostings, condiments, fast food, ice cream, sherbet, sorbet, plus meat and fish (to make them appear “fresher”).
+Found in: Beverages, candy, baked goods, cereal, energy bars, puddings, jams, bread, macaroni and cheese, deli meat, frostings, condiments, fast food, ice cream, sherbet, sorbet, meats and fish (to make them appear “fresher”).

-What it is: A form of bromide, it is used as an additive to increase the volume in some breads, rolls, and flours.
+What it is: A form of bromide, used as an additive to increase the volume in some breads, rolls, and flours.

-Why It’s Bad: It has been shown to cause cancer in animals and is banned in the EU, Canada, and several other countries.
-The FDA, since 1991, has requested that bakers voluntarily stop using it.
-It is rarely used in California because a cancer warning is required on the label.
-Bromide is considered to be an endocrine disruptor.
+Why it’s bad: Research has found it causes cancer in animals.
+It’s already banned in the EU, Canada, and several other countries.
+The FDA, has requested that bakers voluntarily stop using it.
+It’s rarely used in California because a cancer warning is required on the label.

 AKA: Bromic acid, potassium salt, bromated flour, “enriched flour.”

-It’s Found In: Most commercial baked goods in the US, including Wonder Bread, Sunbeam, Home Pride (but not in Pepperidge Farm, Arnold, Entenmann’s, and Orowheat brands).
-It’s also common in flour, and occurs in some toothpaste and mouthwash brands as an antiseptic.
+Found in: Many commercial baked goods in the US, including Wonder Bread, Sunbeam, Home Pride (but not in Pepperidge Farm, Arnold, Entenmann’s and Orowheat brands).
+It’s also common in refined flour and occurs in some toothpaste and mouthwash brands as an antiseptic.